jcascante/romans_gym/README.md

-# Romans Gym
+# GymApp

-A modern fitness application built with React that helps users discover and manage workout programs.
-The app features a collection of workout templates and allows users to customize and save their own programs.
+A modern comprehensive fitness application built with React and React Native that helps users discover and manage workout programs.
+The project includes both a web application and a mobile app, featuring comprehensive workout templates and allowing users to customize and save their own programs.

 ## Features